When it came to John Dougherty’s spending, Local 98 office manager testifies she ‘took him at his word’

 Prosecutors maintain that lack of control when it came to Dougherty enabled him to spend tens of thousands of dollars in union cash on personal purchases for him and his family, one of the central allegations of the case.

-While other members who failed to follow the rules had their pay docked to reimburse the union or their credit cards taken away, Assistant U.S Attorney Bea Witzleben noted in her questioning Tuesday, Dougherty kept on spending.
+While other members who failed to follow the rules had their pay docked to reimburse the union or their credit cards taken away, Witzleben noted in her questioning Tuesday, Dougherty kept on spending.

 For instance, when in 2014 he offered no explanation for a $548 bill at Target for items including a Christmas tree, Cinnamon Toast Crunch cereal, Bagel Bites, TV dinners and scented candles, the union reimbursed him fully.